odoare/BiRR/readme.md

 - v0.0.5: Bug fixes + new ambisonic version

+- v0.1: A few interesting changes:
+    * Convolution engine is now that from WDL (https://github.com/justinfrankel/WDL), which has a strongly reduced CPU usage compared to the Juce engine.
+As a consequence, the plugin is now only proposed with stereo inputs, and comes in two flavors, a Binaural/XY/MS version (BiRR), and a first order ambisonic version (AmbiRR).
+    * The BiRR flavor contains now 2D and 3D room calculators.
+The dimension can be changed as a parameter.
+    * It is possible to export calculated impulse responses as wav files if one wants to use them in other convolution plugins.

 ## Compilation

-BiRR depends on the JUCE library (visit juce.com), with additional components from fxmejucetools, provided as a JUCE module (visit https://github.com/odoare/FxmeJuceTools)
+BiRR depends on the JUCE library (visit juce.com), with additional components from fxmejucetools, provided as a JUCE module (visit https://github.com/odoare/FxmeJuceTools).
+The WDL library is included as a submodule, one has to do a "git submodule update --init --recursive" after cloning.

 ## Future improvements

-In priority order:
+In random order:

-- Ambisonic output (FOA)

 - Absorption parameters for each wall

-- Multiple inputs (and ability to place multiple virtual sources in the room in the same UI)
+- More flexible inputs management (ability add/remove multiple virtual sources in the room in the same UI)

-- Faster convolution (?)

-- Rooms not necessarly parallelepipedic
+- Rooms not necessarly parallelepipedic (raytracing implementation)

 ## Contact